-TrueNAS Core vs. Scale: Detailed Comparison
+TrueNAS Core vs. TrueNAS Scale: Which Should You Use?

 • Post author:WunderTech

-• Post last modified:February 10, 2024
+• Post last modified:October 30, 2024

 • Post category:TrueNAS

-• Reading time:18 mins read
+• Reading time:15 mins read

-In this article, we’re going to look at TrueNAS Core vs. Scale and compare both solutions for home lab and enterprise environments.
+In this article, we’re going to look at TrueNAS Core vs. TrueNAS Scale and compare both solutions for home lab and enterprise environments.

-What is TrueNAS Core?
+What is TrueNAS Core and TrueNAS Scale?

 TrueNAS Core (formerly known as FreeNAS) is a NAS operating system designed on an OpenZFS file system and is based on FreeBSD.